SapitoSucio/froggo-guides/docs/script_commands.md

 **<map name\>****%TAB%**mapflag**%TAB%****<flag\>**

 This will, upon loading, set a specified map flag on a map you like.
-These are normally in files inside 'npc/mapflag' and are loaded first, so by the time the server's up, all the maps have the flags they should have.
+These are normally in files inside `npc/mapflag` and are loaded first, so by the time the server`s up, all the maps have the flags they should have.
 Map flags determine the behavior of the map in various situations.
-For more details, see 'setmapflag' and 'doc/mapflags.txt'.
+For more details, see `setmapflag` and `doc/mapflags.txt`.

 ## Create a permanent monster spawn: